|Neuropathy: An Early and Devastating Diabetic Complication|

 If you experience impotence, whether or not you have been diagnosed with a blood sugar problem you should monitor your post meal blood sugars to see if they are what are causing the problem.

-What the glizty TV ads--and your urologist--don't tell you is that Viagra and Cialis only work for a brief time for people whose impotence is caused by nerve damage from high blood sugars because.
-Over time, if the high blood sugars aren't eliminated, these high blood sugars destroy the circulatory system to where it can't be stimulated by these drugs.
+What the glizty TV ads--and your urologist--don't tell you is that Viagra and Cialis only work for a brief time for people whose impotence is caused by nerve damage from high blood sugars.
+Over time, if the high blood sugars aren't eliminated, these high blood sugars will destroy the circulatory system in your sex organs to where they can't be stimulated by these drugs.